Darth-Darsh/WiDS-5.0_MonteCarlo/README.md

 *   **Week 4: Monte Carlo Prediction and Control:** Build an engine to evaluate any strategy for the game of Blackjack.
 Then we empower an agent to learn the optimal strategy for Blackjack entirely on its own.
 * **Week 5: The Optimising Agent**: Use techniques like off-policy MC, importance sampling, and hyper-parameter tuning to converge faster to the optimal strategy.

-#### **NOTE:** The assignments and learning resources several optional sections.
+#### **NOTE:** The assignments and learning resources contain several optional sections.
 You are free to skip them because of time constraints.
 However, we recommend to try them out since they would help you gain a better understanding of RL.
 ---

 ### **Week 1: The Toolbox - Python & NumPy Fundamentals**